department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 ### What benefits can they get?

-If the DOD approves the transfer, your spouse or dependent children can apply for up to 36 months of benefits, and may be able to get money for:
+If the DOD approves the Transfer of Entitlement (TOE), your spouse or dependent children can apply for up to 36 months of benefits, and may be able to get money for:

 - Tuition
 - Housing